 Provider Network Management Module and Centralized Credentialing

-PNM & Centralized Credentialing - Phase 1
+PNM & Centralized Credentialing July 1, 2022 Capabilities

-- One Front Door provider enrollment
+- One Front Door for Provider Applications and Credentialing

 Provider Network Management (PNM)